 MULTIFAN-CL requires the definition of "fisheries" that consist of relatively homogeneous fishing units.
-Ideally, the fisheries so defined will have selectivity and catchability characteristics that do not vary greatly over time (although in the case of catchability, some allowance can be made for time-series variation).
-For most pelagic fisheries assessments, fisheries defined according to gear type, fishing method and region will usually suffice.
-However for the South Pacific albacore fishery, not all fleets (i.e. vessels of a particular nationality) of longliners target albacore, and some fleets have changed their targeting practices over time.
-Therefore, some additional stratification of longliners into national fleets was deemed necessary in order to sufficiently capture the variability in fishing operations with respect to albacore.
+Ideally, the fisheries are defined to have selectivity and catchability characteristics that do not vary greatly over time.
+For most pelagic fisheries assessments, fisheries can be defined according to gear type, fishing method and region.
+However for the South Pacific albacore fishery, not all longliners of a particular type or nationality target albacore, and some fleets have changed their targeting practices over time.
+Therefore, some additional stratification of longliners into national fleets was deemed necessary to capture the variability in fishing operations with respect to albacore.
 The thirteen fisheries defined for the purpose of this assessment are given in Table 1.